Davsan88/guidesAndNotes/aws_practitioner.md

 AWS Local Zones place compute, storage, and other select AWS services closer to large population, industry, and IT centers for applications that require single-digit millisecond latency.

+### Wavelength Zones

+Wavelength Zones extend AWS infrastructure to the edge of the 5G network, minimizing latency to deliver ultra-low latency applications for mobile and connected devices.